Loving cup: History

+Two-handled tankards have been found in Europe dating back to perhaps the third millennium BCE.

-Loving cups found in several Christian denominations that practice the lovefeast, including the Schwarzenau Brethren, Moravians, and Methodists.
+Loving cups are found in several Christian denominations that practice the lovefeast, including the Schwarzenau Brethren, Moravians, and Methodists.

 In addition, loving cups are found in the Celtic quaich and the French coupe de mariage.

 The Russian bratina ("fraternity cup" or "brotherhood cup") is a wine bowl also used for banquets.
 It is considered the "Russian version of the loving cup".
 It is often without handles.